Stiggu/LoR-Card-Generator/readme.md

 - Work on the right side of the page (Skill effects / damage)
 - Lose less quality when rotating icons

-Big thanks to that one Google drive that has all the pictures.
-(Will look for it later!)
+### Special thanks

+- Lunartique07 & R.Anakova & CasualWatson for publishing a drive link with all the sprites from the game.